YottaDB/YDBDoc/ProgrammersGuide/functions.rst

 $ZDATE()
 -----------------

 Returns a date and/or time formatted as text based on an argument formatted in the manner of $HOROLOG.
-For information on the format of $HOROLOG, refer to `Chapter 8: “Intrinsic Special Variables” <./isv.html>`_.
+For information on the format of $HOROLOG, refer to `Chapter 8: "Intrinsic Special Variables" <./isv.html>`_.

 The format for the $ZDATE function is: